ericwetzel7/2022-core-mentor/CONTRIBUTING.md

 This section covers how the project will be managed, and how you can be organized so that nobody is working on the same code, and all code is combined safely.

 ## The Project Board
 The main organization for this project will be managed through a project board on Github.
-To see the board:
+To go to the board, click [here](https://github.com/FRC-Team-2165/2022/projects/1), or follow these instructions:
 1. Go to the "Projects" tab on Github.
 2. Click on the "Projects" option on the left that has a "1" next to it.
 3. Click on "2022 - Rapid React".